Download the PHP package danielme85/laravel-log-to-db without Composer

 Run the Laravel migration artisan command.

-For optional MongoDB support you need to install jenseegers/mongodb addon to Laravel
+For optional MongoDB support you need to install the mongodb/laravel-mongodb package

 Configuration

-Starting with Laravel 5.6 and later, you will have a new config file: "config/logging.php".
-You will need to add an array under 'channels' for Log-to-DB here like so:
+You will need to add an array under 'channels' in your config/logging.php for Log-to-DB like so:

 These are the minimum required logging.php config settings to get started.
 Please note that the array index 'database' can be whatever string you like as long as it is unique to this logging config.
 You can also give the logging channel a name that later is referenced in a column in the DB table, this way you can have multiple logging-to-db channels.